 Science: ACS uses FOSS Science units in elementary grades.
 “FOSS Next Generation puts the Next Generation Science Standards (NGSS) into practice by integrating all three dimensions: the Disciplinary Core Ideas, the Science and Engineering Practices, and the Crosscutting Concepts, all within our classroom-proven tools and strategies to engage students and teachers in enduring experiences (hands on!) that lead to deeper understanding of the natural and designed world.
 FOSS engages all students with meaningful active learning experiences, prepares all students to succeed with the NGSS performance expectations, integrates robust reading and literacy strategies to support the ELA standards for all students, and utilizes technology to deliver learning experiences and provide teachers with excellent management resources” (FOSS website).
 The second grade science units are: Pebbles, Sand, and Silt; Insects and Plants; and Solids and Liquids.
 Teachers will focus on how great our God is and how His hand is the true guide and science is the study of God’s handiwork.

-Art: Second grade students receive forty-five minutes of art instruction each week.
+Art: Second grade students receive fifty minutes of art instruction each week.
 In second grade students continue to explore and experiment with different art mediums while continuing to study the Elements of Art such as line, color, shape, etc.

 Music: Second grade students receive two-one half hour classes of music instruction each week.
 The mission of the music program at Allendale Christian School is to allow students to discover and develop the musical gifts that God has given them through an appreciation of, enjoyment of, and success in music.
 Through movement activities, composition, improvisation, singing, and the use of instruments, second graders will develop the following musical skills: performing with a steady beat, reading basic rhythms, matching pitch, reading melodic patterns, and performing harmonies as a class.
 Students will also participate in the Annual Christmas Concert in December.